ThreatConnect-Inc/tcex/docs/src/app_directory_structure.rst

 .pre-commit-config.yaml (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Configuration file for the ``pre-commit`` Python command line tool.
-This configuration is the same one that is used for internal development of Apps.
+This is the configuration file for the ``pre-commit`` Python CLI tool.
+This configuration is the same one that is used for the internal development of Apps.

 .. literalinclude:: ../../app_init/.pre-commit-config.yaml
     :language: yaml